About this cultivar:

 Spiraea japonica [Magic Carpet] = 'Walbuma' (v) is a low-growing, compact, deciduous shrub with flat clusters of deep pink flowers in summer.
 Its ovate leaves open red, and mature to various types of yellow depending on the conditions.
 In full sunlight, mature leaves are golden; under partial shade, mature leaves are greenish gold; and in dense shade, mature leaves are bright green.
 Tho, it always seems to have some red leaves in there somewhere!
 Autumn colour a rich ruddy red russet.

 It was bred by David R. Tristam of Walberton Nursery in West Sussex, selected from third generation seedlings of self-pollinated Spiraea japonica 'Goldflame'.
-David did a good job, it has the Royal Horticultural Society Award of Garden Merit!
-Love it!
+It has the Royal Horticultural Society Award of Garden Merit, so David did a good job.

 - Position: Full sun, partial shade (better in full sun)